CandisIO/kafka-actions/README.md

 Now you should be able to consume and publish messages to the Kafka broker running at `localhost:9092`.

 If you want to connect with a client from docker use port `29092`.
-For instance, to list the topics:
+For example, if you need to list the topics:

 ```bash
 docker run -it --rm --network gh-kafka-network \